ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 <div id ="myContainer">
-<div id ="myAnimation"></div>
+<div id ="myAnimation"><div id ="myAnimationSpot"></div></div>
 <div id ="myAnimation2"></div>
 <div id ="myAnimation3"></div>
 </div>

-Ofcourse, the first apple follows the laws of nature.
+Of course, the first apple follows the laws of nature.
 But what is happening to the second and third apple?
 If we observe this closely, the second apple travels at a constant speed for the whole duration - like the line in figure 2 and figure 4.

 The third apple - it travels with one speed first and then picks up a second speed - like the lines in figure 3 and figure 5.